© Missing - We are looking for Denise

 Piera Maggio.

-What is the international task force for missing children searches?
+What is the international task force for missing children investigations?

 Is it composed of police forces from different countries?